 - Material donations like canned food, bottled water and used clothing, take time and money to transport, rarely meet survivors’ urgent needs, and often interfere with onsite professional relief efforts.

 - One of the biggest misconceptions about international disaster relief is that goods and products are urgently needed after a disaster.
 Supplies, particularly food and clothing, can almost always be purchased locally.
 Local procurement provides the triple advantage of stimulating local economies, ensuring that supplies arrive quickly and reducing transportation and storage costs.
 Also remember that certain foods, particularly in famine situations, can make survivors ill.

 - The public’s help is crucial, and appropriate forms of giving (monetary) can make a lasting and positive impact in an international disaster situation.

 - When choosing a charity to give to, always select well-established, recognized international disaster relief agencies with a track record of providing relief, with program professionals on-site and the capacity to provide assistance to those who need it most.

-- Print/banner PSAs should be formatted as an 8”x10” image in EPS format with a minimum of 300 DPI resolution – you also must include a JPG copy of your PSA to be viewed by judges and the public on the website.
+- Print PSAs should be an 8”x10” image as an EPS or InDesign file with a minimum of 300 DPI resolution – you also must include a JPG copy of your PSA to be viewed by judges and the public on the website.

-- The JPG should be 72 DPI and with maximum dimensions of 1350px x 900px.
-We recommend you first design the PSA in EPS format and then convert it to a JPG (following the above guidelines) to ensure minimal loss of quality when resizing.
+- The JPG should be 72 DPI and with maximum dimensions of 1350 x 900 px (or 900 x 1350 px).
+We recommend exporting the final JPG (following the above guidelines) directly from the EPS file to ensure minimal loss of quality.
 It is important to note that the competition judges and the public will only view the web JPG version of your entry – this is the version the judges will vote on, which will ultimately determine a winner.
-Therefore, when converting the EPS to a JPG, please be sure that the JPG image is still readable and clear.
+Please be sure that the final JPG image is readable and clear.

 - Print ads should be in CMYK color space